sct905n/Snake-Xenzia/README.md

 -Create "Snake tail" class to gain more size as it "eats" "Food"

--Create "Food" for the "Snake" that spans randomly on the "Caro"
+-Create "Food" for the "Snake" that spawns randomly on the "Caro"

 -Create main functions and scoring system